maehler/phd-thesis/markdown/chapter1.3.md

 - Genome duplication and functional redundancy.
 With a genome duplication, if the paralogs don't diverge, will result in functional redundancy.
 This will then contribute to the perceived complexity as well since the traditional loss-of-function screens will not give the expected results.
 - One example of the above is the regulation of secondary cell wall biosynthesis [@Taylor-Teeples2014].

+### Quantifying gene expression

+Similarly to genome sequencing, the estimation of gene expression has gotten a big boost by the development of high-throughput sequencing.
+In the case of gene expression, instead of extracting and sequencing the DNA, the mRNA is extracted and sequenced---RNA-Sequencing.
+This effectively creates a snapshot of the total mRNA abundance---the transcriptome---in the tissue of interest at the time of extraction.
+The last part of this sentence is something that is very important to consider, and I will come back to this in [@sec:limitations].
+With the previously very popular microarray technology, this was also possible, but limited to the genes that were included on the array.
+With RNA-Sequencing, *all* mRNA in the cell can, theoretically, be sequenced, regardless of whether the gene expressing it is known or not.

+The data from RNA-Sequencing is similar to that from DNA-Sequencing in that it consists of sequence reads based on a template sequence.
+In order to quantify gene expression these reads are aligned to either a reference genome, or a reference transcriptome.
+In addition to being able to measure the expression of all genes and not only known genes, the dynamic range is significantly wider in RNA-Sequencing compared to microarrays since the signal does not get saturated, and the noise levels are lower [@Wang2009].

+- Computational challenges
+	- Gene duplications -> paralogs -> multi-mapping reads
+- Differential expression: in its own section, only briefly, or not at all?

 ### Co-expression networks

 When two genes are expressed at the same time, regardless of environmental conditions or other secondary factors, they are said to be co-expressed.
 Co-expression can be seen as a manifestation of the underlying regulatory network---if two genes are regulated by the same factors, chances are that these genes also are co-expressed.
 In a mathematical framework, a co-expression network can be represented as a graph structure where the vertices are genes and the edges represent the degree of co-expression ([@fig:co-expression]).
 The consensus from a large number of studies is that co-expression networks (and biological networks in general) often are scale-free.
 What this means is that there are few genes with many connections to other genes (high degree) in the network and more genes with few connections (low degree) [@Barabasi1999].